 I like railway stations, because they hold the promise of travel to places far and near.
 And because they are often architectural masterpieces in their own right.
 But what happens when these stations are no longer needed by the railway companies?
-Do they fall into decline, or find another use?
+Do they fall into decline, or do they find another use?
 During my recent visit to Spain I went to two historic Madrid stations: one still very much alive, the other more ghostly…

-Madrid Atocha Station: a Tropical Garden
+Madrid Atocha Station: A Tropical Garden

-Our first stop was at Madrid Atocha Station.
+My first stop was at Madrid Atocha Station.
 Atocha itself is still a busy terminal, serving the Metro and the cities of southern Spain.
-But I was more interested in the original building, now disused.
+But I was more interested in the original building, which is now disused.
 Built in 1851, it was partly destroyed by fire and then renovated in the wrought iron renewal style, with a tall glass and steel roof.
 One of the architects was Gustave Eiffel (of Tower fame).

-A new terminal was built in 1992 and the original building was taken out of use.
+A new terminal was built in 1992, and the original building was taken out of use.
 But it sprang back to life as a concourse with shops and cafés and, more remarkably, a tropical garden.
 Today the area is full of tall palms and hundreds of other plants.
 There is even a small lake with goldfish and lots of turtles.

-The whole place was buzzing with people, eating in the café or watching the turtles.
+When I visited, the whole place was buzzing with people, eating in the café or watching the turtles.
 Some people with suitcases were sitting on a bench between the plants, obviously taking some time out before catching a train.
 They looked unusually relaxed for people on a journey!

-The Ghost Station of Chamberí
+The Ghost Station Of Chamberí